Drga98/Algorithms_DataStructures/README.md

 # Algorithms_DataStructures

-'''Algorithms_DataStructures contains implemented classes for differents data structures in C++ and some useful sorting and searching functions used in these data structures.'''
+Algorithms_DataStructures contains implemented classes for differents data structures in C++ and some useful sorting and searching functions used in these data structures.

 ## Installation